Karel911/TRACER/README.md

 # For testing TRACER with pre-trained model (e.g.)
 python main.py test --exp_num 0 --arch 0 --img_size 320
 </code></pre>
+* Pre-trained models of TRACER are available at [here](https://github.com/Karel911/TRACER/releases/tag/v1.0)
+* Change the model name as 'best_model.pth' and put the weights to the path 'results/DUTS/TEx_0/best_model.pth'
+  (here, the x means the model scale e.g., 0 to 7).
+* Input image sizes for each model are listed belows.

 ## Configurations
 --arch: EfficientNet backbone scale: TE0 to TE7.
 --frequency_radius: High-pass filter radius in the MEAM.